The Balearic Islands consist of Mallorca, Menorca, Ibiza and Formentera.

 Cap de Formentor at sunsetBetween Cap de Formentor and Cala de Sant Vincentehighlands between Cala Sant Vincente and PollensaCala de Sant Vincente, Mallorca

-Cala San Vicent (Vicente) is a small and beautiful resort found a short drive from the town of Pollensa and Puerto Pollensa (Municipality Pollensa).
+Cala San Vicent (Vicente) is a small and beautiful resort found West of Pollensa and Puerto Pollensa (Municipality Pollensa) .
+Cala Vincente lies on the West side of the peninsula.

 The resort itself is nestled within the Tramuntana mountainous region close to Formentor, at the most northernly point of Mallorca.
-The scenery from the little beaches is stunningly beautiful and you can see this from the pictures below.
+The scenery from the little beaches is stunningly beautiful but also inland you find beautifull promenades.

 There are four small beaches, Cala Barques, Cala Clara, Cala Molins and Cala Carbo.